 Let’s start with the basics.
 The simple differences between your sink options.

-Overmount sink basics
+Overmount kitchen sink basics

 Overmount Stainless Steel Kitchen Sink, Murray Bridge, South Australia